What is Microsoft Intune app management?

-Microsoft Intune allows you, as the IT admin, to mange the mobile apps that your company's workforce uses.
+As an IT admin, you can use Microsoft Intune to manage the mobile apps that your company's workforce uses.
 This functionality is in addition to managing devices and protecting data.
-As part of this functionality, one of your priorities is to make sure that your end users have access to the apps they need to do their work.
-This can be a challenge because:
+One of an admin's priorities is to ensure that end users have access to the apps they need to do their work.
+This goal can be a challenge because:

 - There are a wide range of device platforms and app types.

-- You must ensure your network and your data remain secure.
+- You must ensure that your network and your data remain secure.

 Additionally, you might want to assign and manage apps on devices that are not enrolled with Intune.

-Intune offers a range of capabilities to help you get the apps you need on the devices you want.
-The following table provides a summary of app management capabilities.
-Below the table is a starting point to understand Microsoft Intune in the Azure portal.
+Intune offers a range of capabilities to help you get the apps you need on the devices you want to run them on.
+The following table provides a summary of app management capabilities:

 App management capabilities by platform